yuens1002/weather-app/README.md

 ## Weather App

-- the backend is written in GO for the middelware to fetch
+- the backend is written in GO for the middleware to fetch

-  - gps lat lng from a given city
+  [x] gps lat lng from a given city & state
-  - weather conditions from weather service api using the lat lng
+  [x] weather conditions from weather service api using the lat lng [ ] fetches user info from a postgreQL db

-- the frontend is written is in React atm
+- the frontend is written is in React

-  - user can etner city/state to fetch weather conditions
-  - displays weather conditons and start a new search
+  [x] user can enter city/state to fetch weather conditions [x] displays weather conditions and start a new search [x] some styling with styled system and styled component

 - plans

-  - add user login/authentication
+  [ ] add user login/authentication
-  - ability to show weather forecast by authenticated users
-  - user account customization
+  [ ] ability to show weather forecast by authenticated users [ ] user account customization